 - New Venture Creation

-Brent Mainprize is an educator and entrepreneur.
 He has held entrepreneurial management positions in the telecommunications high tech sector and continues to balance academic and new venture pursuits.
-Brent has secured venture capital as an entrepreneur; and as a consultant helping high growth companies.
-As a management consultant, Brent has helped high-growth companies secure large private equity placements, prepare for acquisition, and develop a variety of financial models and marketing solutions.
-He has created several business plans for entrepreneurial clients that have attracted angel investors, venture capital, and bank financing.
+Brent has secured venture capital as an entrepreneur and as a consultant helping high growth companies.
+As a management consultant, Brent has helped high growth companies secure large private equity placements, prepared for acquisition, and developed a variety of financial models and marketing solutions.

-Brent holds an MBA from the University of Victoria with a concentration in Entrepreneurship and new venture start-up.
+Brent holds an MBA from the University of Victoria with a concentration in Entrepreneurship and new venture start up.
 He also holds a PhD in Entrepreneurship and Innovation from the Australian Graduate School of Entrepreneurship at Swinburne University in Melbourne, Australia where he received the Outstanding Dissertation Award for his focus on Entrepreneurial Business Planning and Private Equity Investment Evaluation.

 Mainprize, B., Dorofeeva, N., & Hindle K. (2009).
 Venture Intelligence: How smart investors and entrepreneurs evaluate new ventures (2009 Ed.).
 Canada.